 Stage II bedsores can still heal quickly if caretakers administer prompt treatment.

-A Stage III bedsore has developed beyond an open wound and become a deep wound.
+A Stage III bedsore has developed beyond an open wound and has become a deep wound.
 It can resemble a deep crater in the skin.
 Fat tissue may show, and slough – a dead, yellowish tissue – may be present at the bottom of the wound.

 The harm of a Stage III bedsore tissue is much more severe than Stage II, reaching deeper than the top two layers of skin.
 Muscle and fat tissues may have sustained damage at this point, and some may even have been destroyed.
-These sores present much more significant damage and greatly increased risk of infection.
+These sores present much more significant damage and a greatly increased risk of infection.